 OBJECTIVE SOURCE: WATER IN COMMUNITY WATERSHEDS Authority Category/Source Effective Date of Objective BC Reg.
-240/2009 FPPR s.8.2 October 22, 2009
+36/2023 FPPR s.8.2 February 13, 2023

-- 1. In this section, "community watershed" means a community watershed - a. that is continued under section 180 (e) of the Act, and - b. for which a water quality objective has not been - i. continued under section 181 of the Act. or - established under the Government Actions Regulation. - 2.
-The objective set by government for water being diverted for human consumption through a licensed waterworks in a community watershed is to prevent to the extent described in subsection
+- 1. In this section, "community watershed" means a community watershed - a. that is continued under section 180 (e) of the Act, and - b. for which a water quality objective has not been - i. continued under section 181 of the Act, or - ii. established under the Government Actions Regulation. - 2.
+The objective set by government for water being diverted for human consumption through a licensed waterworks in a community watershed is to prevent to the extent described in subsection (3) the cumulative hydrological effects of primary forest activities within the community watershed from resulting in - a. a material adverse impact on the quantity of water or the timing of the flow of the water to the waterworks, or - b. the water from the waterworks having a material adverse impact on human health that cannot be addressed by water treatment required under - i. an enactment, or